javiplx/haystack-rag-app/README.md

 docker volume rm $(docker volume ls -q)
 ```

 Careful!
-This will remove all containers, images, volumes, and prune all unused images.
+This will remove all containers, images, and volumes.